 Indemnifications: In the normal course of business, the Company enters into contracts and agreements that contain a variety of representations and warranties that provide indemnifications under certain circumstances.
+In addition, in connection with the disposition of an investment in a portfolio company, the Company may be required to make representations about the business and financial affairs of such portfolio company typical of those made in connection with the sale of a business.
+The Company may also be required to indemnify the purchasers of such investment to the extent that any such representations are inaccurate.
 The Company's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Company that have not yet occurred.
 The Company expects the risk of future obligation under these indemnifications to be remote.